 It's about that time of the month again.
 Time for an update on the dairy-free diet.

 It's hard to say whether cutting dairy out of my diet has had any noteworthy effect on my skin.
 My overall skin situation seems to have improved somewhat in the past couple of months.
 Acne breakouts aren't as bad or as frequent, and the redness that follows a breakout seems to disappear faster.
-But honestly I'm taking so many supplements and anti-acne foods right now that I can't pinpoint which thing or things are giving me results.
-Oh, and not eating dairy really sucks.
-I've lost 10 pounds in the past two months.
+But honestly I'm taking so many supplements and anti-acne foods right now that I can't pinpoint which thing or thing

 I stopped taking borage oil and lecithin a few days ago.
 I had enough left to last me another 3-4 days, but after sticking with it for over a month I figured the last few days wouldn't make a difference.